Anti-Normanism: Mainstream view: Normanism

-Whereas the term "Normans" in English usually refers to the Scandinavian-descended ruling dynasty of Normandy in France from the 10th century onwards, and their scions elsewhere in Western Europe, in the context of the Rus' people, "Normanism" is the idea that the Rus' had their origins among the Normans (i.e. among "Northmen").
+While the term "Normans" in English usually refers to the Scandinavian-descended ruling dynasty of Normandy in France from the 10th century onwards, and their scions elsewhere in Western Europe, in the context of the Rus' people, "Normanism" is the idea that the Rus' had their origins among the Normans (i.e. among "Northmen").
 The term "Normanism" was used to cover a range of opinions about the degree of influence of the Varangians in the early history of Kievan Rus.
-The idea that Varangians founded Rus was seen politically unacceptable by many Russian historians.
+The idea that Varangians founded Rus was seen as politically unacceptable by many Russian historians.
 Nevertheless, the close connection of Rus' with Scandinavians is confirmed by archaeological evidence for extensive Scandinavian settlement in Russia and Ukraine.